brooklynrail/brooklynrail-platform/content/people/veronique-chagnon-burke.md

 ---
-name: Veronique Chagnon-Burke
+name: Véronique Chagnon-Burke
-first_name: Veronique
+first_name: Véronique
 last_name: Chagnon-Burke
-short_bio: Art historian **Veronique Chagnon-Burke** is an Associate Professor and Academic Director at Christie’s Education New York.
+short_bio: Art historian **Véronique Chagnon-Burke** is an Associate Professor and Academic Director at Christie’s Education New York.
 She is a co-founders of WADDA (Women Art Dealers Digital Archives) a research platform which will provide a centralized resource to examine the contribution of women gallerists